MoldyMacaroniX/dashword.net/_src/posts/castle-gauntlet-released-in-geometry-dash.md

 ---
 title: Castle Gauntlet Released In Geometry Dash
-desc: "After over a month since the release of Geometry Dash 2.2, RobTop has added the first new gauntlet: the Castle Gauntlet!"
+desc: "After over a month since the release of Geometry Dash 2.2, RobTop Games has added the first new gauntlet: the Castle Gauntlet!"
 date: 2024-01-26T03:47:31.371Z
 tags:
   - news